Luke 3-4

 He has sent me to tell people who are in prison, “You can go free!”

-4:19Jesus read the words from Isaiah 61:1-2, but he changed them a bit.
+4:19Jesus read the words from Isaiah 61:1-2, but he did not read them all.

 20 When Jesus had read this to the people, he closed the scroll.
 He gave it back to an officer of the meeting place.
 Then he sat down to teach the people.
 Everyone in the meeting place was looking carefully at him.